Abdullah-Eisa/Supervised-and-unsupervised-machine-learning-models-for-financial-and-social-datasets/README.md

-# Supervised-and-unsupervised-machine-learning-models-for-financial (Abu Dhabi Commercial Bank (ADCB) shuffled dataset)-and-social (Student performance)-datasets
+# Supervised-and-unsupervised-machine-learning-models-for social (Student performance)-datasets

 - Applying inferential statistics and EDA to explore student performance dataset and trying to  predict G3 not given G1, nor G2 using Python.